VOLUNTEER PROGRAMS IN NEPAL

 Support livestock and farming families in Nepal with our knowledge and skills in these areas.

 REQUIREMENTS FOR VOLUNTEERING IN NEPAL

 To be part of some of the volunteer programs in Nepal, no specific training is necessary, it is only required that you:

 - Be respectful of the people you work with and the community

-- You must be aware of the culture and customs of the country
+- Be aware of the culture and customs of the country

-- To be able to work in a team
+- Be able to work in a team

 You can consult the requirements of each project in their links.